 Kids can be so expensive.
 There is the expected expenses of clothing and feeding them.
 Then there are the unexpected expenses of injuries, wisdom teeth, illnesses, and notes from school saying they owe money for this or that.
-Either way, kids costs money.
+Either way, kids cost money.

-I am here to tell you that after raising two kids to adulthood and two kids on their way to adulthood, that kids do not have to be expensive at all.
+I am here to tell you that after raising two kids to adulthood and two kids on their way to adulthood, kids do not have to be expensive at all.
 In fact, you can raise kids rather frugally.
-Most of these tactics are not one-time savings ideas, but are everyday savings ideas.
+Most of these tactics are not one-time savings ideas but are everyday savings ideas.
 Whether you are a prepper, homesteader, or average suburban family, these ideas are all for you.

 20 Ideas For Raising Kids Frugally

-1. Teach your kids to make do with what they have instead having to have something new.
+1. Teach your kids to make do with what they have instead of having to have something new.

 2. Encourage your kids' creativity in what they can do with what they have.
 Have them play dress-up and use their imaginations.
 Let them build forts in the living room.
 Let them draw on scratch paper.
 All of this costs you very little or nothing and the kids are much better for it.